-In 2022, the Fire Prevention Division continued to support the mission of the Mentor-on-the-Lake Fire Department.
+In 2023, the Fire Prevention Division continued to support the mission of the Mentor-on-the-Lake Fire Department.
 This is accomplished through fire safety inspections of commercial buildings throughout the City of Mentor-on-the-Lake and residential fire safety inspections when requested by the resident.
 The Fire Prevention Division is also required to oversee the annual fireworks show that is presented by the Mentor Harbor Yacht club.
 In addition to the daily responsibilities, the Fire Prevention Division participates in public relations events as well.
-This included the annual Santa rounds.
-In 2022, many of the restrictions from the COVID pandemic were relaxed which allowed us to continue our normal inspection routines.
-We were also able to attend the various public relations events that were scheduled.
+This included the annual Easter Egg hunt, Safety Forces Open House, and Santa rounds.

-As we look forward to 2023, the Fire Prevention Division will continue to look for additional ways to provide excellent customer service and a safer community.
+As we look forward to 2024, the Fire Prevention Division will continue to look for additional ways to provide excellent customer service and a safer community.